shreeram312/contentport-os/README.md

 - no realistic twitter preview
 - you cannot @people

+BUGS:
+- after typing in tweet editor, then typing in chat, after the first letter it loses focus

 TO BECOME OPEN
 - queueing tweet then editing -> duplicate in queue (X)